What is Data as a Service?

 The core steps for getting started with DaaS include:

 - Choose a DaaS solution.
-Factors to weigh when selecting a DaaS offering include price, scalability, reliability, flexibility, and how easy it is to integrate the DaaS with existing workflows and ingest data into it.
+Factors to weigh when selecting a DaaS offering include price, scalability, reliability, flexibility, and the ease of integrating the DaaS with existing workflows and ingesting data into it.

 - Sign up for and activate your DaaS platform.